mjkramer/JuliaDybExample/README.md

 ```

 Now Julia can be started by typing out the full path to the executable, e.g.,
 `~/julia-1.4.2/bin/julia`.
-However, it would be more convenient to just type
+However, it would be more convenient if you could
-`julia`.
-You could add `~/julia-1.4.2/bin` to your PATH, but let's kill two
+just type `julia`.
+Toward that end, you could add `~/julia-1.4.2/bin` to your
-birds with one stone and use a different solution.
-Run the following, and put it
+PATH, but let's kill two birds with one stone and use a different solution.
+Run
-in your `~/.bashrc.ext` (or its equivalent) to make it persist:
+the following, and put it in your `~/.bashrc.ext` (or its equivalent) to make it
+persist:

 ```bash
 alias julia="PYTHON= ~/julia-1.4.2/bin/julia"
 ```

-Setting the PYTHON environment variable to the empty string tells Julia *not* to
+On Linux, setting the `PYTHON` environment variable to the empty string tells
-use the system's Python + packages, but to manage its own (using `conda`).
-This
+Julia *not* to use the system's Python + packages, but to manage its own (using
-means that you don't have to worry about installing any needed Python packages
+Conda).
+This means that you don't have to worry about installing any needed
-(like `UpROOT`), as Julia will do it for you.
-This is the default on Mac and
+Python packages (like `UpROOT`), as Julia will do it for you.
+This convenience
-Windows, but not on Linux, where we must force it in this way.
-If you already
+is the default on Mac and Windows, but not on Linux, where we must force it
-have a well-oiled Python 3 environment, you can use it by leaving $PYTHON alone;
+using this trick.
+If you already have a well-oiled Python 3 environment, you can
-just be sure to install UpROOT with pip or conda.
+use it by leaving `PYTHON` alone; just be sure to install UpROOT with pip or
+conda.

-## Running the example
+## Running the example (plotting AD trigger time differences)

 In your terminal, navigate to this directory, and start up Julia.
 To "activate"
 this project, go to the package manager by pressing the `]` key, enter `activate .`
-and then exit the package manager by pressing backspace. [^1] Then load the analysis
+and then exit the package manager by pressing backspace.
+(Protip: To skip the
+`activate` dance, start Julia like `julia --project=.`.)
+Then load the analysis
 by running `include("TrigTimeSep.jl")`, and finally, run `example_plot()`.

 ## Making your own project